 Modification is taking an existing official set and adding parts to it and enhancing its overall look and/or function without totally deviating from its original design.
 An example of it is the modular privet drive which was inspired by the official set 75968.

 The MOC still reflected the overall look and purpose of the set but had a complete layout and function of a modular building.
 The advantage of this type of MOC is that there is already a base set to work on.

-The designer only needs to improve by adding parts to it and make it look & function better than the original.
-The disadvantage to modification is its tendency to look very similar to other MOCs created by other designers; therefore, compared to other variations of the MOCs, it does not standout as much.
+The designer only needs to improve by adding parts to it and making it look & function better than the original.
+The disadvantage to modification is its tendency to look very similar to other MOCs created by other designers; therefore, compared to other variations of the MOCs, it does not stand out as much.

 The second type is the original design.
 It can be based on real life buildings or purely from imagination.
 Its aesthetics and/or function does not come from any official LEGO set.
 The whole concept comes from the designer.